Data Privacy Statement

 We are delighted that you have visited our Website, where we offer you not only information about our company and services, but also personalized features.
 We are committed to transparency and integrity in processing your personal data.
 In processing personal data, we comply with requirements under data protection law, in particular the EU General Data Protection Regulation (“GDPR”) and the German Federal Data Protection Act (“BDSG”).

-In this Data Privacy Statement, we explain what information (including personal data) we process during your visit and use of our above-mentioned internet offering (“Website”) and what rights you have in relation to your personal data.
+In this Data Privacy Statement, we explain what information (including personal data) we process during your visit and use of our aforementioned internet offering on our website https://lufthansa-cargo.com and its subpages ("Website") and which rights you have in relation to your personal data.

-The party responsible for processing personal data, or the controller, under data protection law is Lufthansa Cargo AG, Frankfurt Airport – Gate 21, Building 322, 60546 Frankfurt am Main, Germany.
+The party responsible for the processing of personal data under data protection law (the “Controller”) is Lufthansa Cargo AG, Frankfurt Airport - Gate 21, Building 322, D-60546 Frankfurt am Main, Germany (email: firstname.lastname@example.org).
 Where the words “we” or “us” are used in this Data Privacy Statement, they refer to the above company.

-We have appointed Dr. Barbara Kirchberg-Lennartz as the company’s Data Protection Officer.
-If you have any questions on processing of your personal data, you can contact the Data Protection Officer at any time, using the above channels or by post (FRA CJ/D, Airportring – LAC, 60546 Frankfurt) or email (firstname.lastname@example.org).
+We have appointed the Data Protection Officer of the Lufthansa Group as our company’s Data Protection Officer.
+If you have any questions regarding the processing of your personal data, you can contact the Data Protection Officer at any time by post (FRA CJ/D, Airportring - LAC, 60546 Frankfurt) or email (email@example.com).

 In compliance with requirements under data protection law, we process personal data only if we are permitted to do so under a statutory provision or you have given us your consent.